Mac-Rsh/mr-library/document/device/serial/serial_EN.md

 }
 ```

-Note: When no write buffer is set and not using `MR_O_NONBLOCK` for opening, it will use polling mode for
-synchronous writing.
-When a write buffer is set, it will write the data to the write buffer (return the actual number of
+Note: When opened with `MR_O_NONBLOCK`, the data is written to the write buffer (returns the size of the data actually written),
-bytes written), and asynchronously send the data through interrupt or DMA.
-The write callback function will be triggered
+the data is sent asynchronously by interrupt or DMA, and the write callback function is triggered when the sending is complete.
-after sending is complete.
-When data is being asynchronously sent, the write lock will automatically be locked, and
+When data is sent asynchronously, the write lock is automatically locked.
+In this case,
-synchronous writing is not allowed until asynchronous sending is complete.
+data cannot be written synchronously until the asynchronous transmission is complete.

 ## Example